 This city truly is one of the most spectacular in the world.
 White sand beaches, tons of wildlife, gorgeous mountains, cosmopolitan culture, cultural diversity, quaint seaside villages, and rugged natural beauty.
 It is a must-add to any South Africa Itinerary.

 It really has it all and is right up there with Vancouver, Rio de Janeiro, Sydney and Seattle as one of my favorite cities.

-On my last visit, I spent 1 week in Cape Town in summer and it was mostly endless sunshine, I explored places I didn’t get to last time as well as revisiting others, knocked out a couple of incredible hikes, ate lots of delicious food, did some great Cape Town day trips, chilled out by the pool in our Airbnb apartment and generally had an amazing time.
+On my last visit, I spent 1 week in Cape Town in summer and it was mostly endless sunshine, I explored places I didn’t get to last time as well as revisiting others, knocked out a couple of incredible hikes, ate lots of delicious food, did some great Cape Town day trips, chilled out by the pool in our rental apartment and generally had an amazing time.
 Summer is definitely the best time to visit Cape Town!